ltoleary3/Bluetooth-Shiny-Bot/README.md

     ```
 * If pip is installed, an output should be returned that is similar to: `pip 22.0.4`
 * If pip is not installed, it can be found in the [pip documentation](https://pip.pypa.io/en/stable/installation/)
+* _Note: Its possible pip **IS** intalled and doesnt work by using the `pip` command.
+Usually this is the case when pip3 is installed with Python3 in which case you should use the command `pip3`

 </br>